fuglaro/filet-cloud/README.md

 A core part of this project is the SFTP webserver from the filet project series (https://github.com/fuglaro/filet-cloud-web)

-It will target a single build running on a Raspberry Pi.
+It targets a build running on a Raspberry Pi.

 ## Hardware
 The following hardware was used for this build: